-The village of Arborfield is located just south-east of Reading, and about 4 miles west of Wokingham.
-Arborfield has spread towards its sister village of Arborfield Cross, so that the two are now conjoined, and are known collectively as Arborfield.
+The village of Arborfield is located just south-east of Reading and about four miles west of Wokingham.
+Arborfield has spread towards its sister village of Arborfield Cross so that the two are now conjoined and are known collectively as Arborfield.
 There is a British Army garrison about a mile from the village.
 The area has been the focus of considerable recent development, and new primary school and senior schools have been built to accommodate the growing community.
 Arborfield's inhabitants are blessed with a good range of local shops, as well as lovely country walks and cycle paths on their doorstep.
-The railway never made it to Arborfield, but the motorway did, and a junction of the M4 is just 4 miles away.
+The railway never made it to Arborfield, but the motorway did, and a junction of the M4 is just four miles away.

-Budget a minimum of £395,000 for a basic 3 bedroom family home in this up and coming village, but expect to pay considerably more, especially if you are shopping for one of the many new-builds.
+Budget a minimum of £395,000 for a basic three-bedroom family home in this up-and-coming village, but expect to pay considerably more, especially if you are shopping for one of the many new-builds.

 The small Berkshire town of Ascot lies about 25 miles west of London.
-Ascot, home to a famous racecourse, is one of the county's more expensive locations, with basic three bedroom family homes starting at around £425,000 (January 2022).
-Perhaps unsurprisingly, there are a number of well-regarded independant schools in the area including two boarding schools.
-However, the nearest state seondary school is located in nearby Sunningdale, and was graded 'outstanding' by Ofsted in a recent review.
+Ascot, home to a famous racecourse, is one of the county's more expensive locations, with basic three-bedroom family homes starting at around £425,000 (January 2022).
+Perhaps unsurprisingly, there are a number of well-regarded independent schools in the area, including two boarding schools.
+However, the nearest state secondary school is located in nearby Sunningdale and was graded 'outstanding' by Ofsted in a recent review.

 Ascot's economy and amenities appear to mainly revolve around the racecourse.
-Royal Ascot, the centrepiece of Ascot's year is held in June, and it is undoubtedly the world's most famous race meeting.
-The royal family arrive each day in a horse-drawn carriage, and there is always a strong showing of influential and well-known folk amongst the race-goers.
-The race-course provides jobs, and attracts money into the town.
+Royal Ascot, the centrepiece of Ascot's year, is held in June, and it is undoubtedly the world's most famous race meeting.
+The royal family arrives each day in a horse-drawn carriage, and there is always a strong showing of influential and well-known folk amongst the race-goers.
+The race-course provides jobs and attracts money into the town.